funky-station/funky-station/SOP.md

 #### Security:
 * In the case of a Malfunctioning AI Unit, all Security personnel are required to drop whatever it is they are doing, and proceed to neutralize the AI Unit.
 Any relevant help from station personnel (such as Engineers or Scientists) is not to be turned down;
-* In the case of Nuclear Operatives, defusing the bomb is not recommended.
-Security personnel are to escort all other personnel off-station;
 * In the case of a Central Command-authorized activation of the on-board Nuclear Fission Device, all Security personnel are to stand down.
 #### Secure Areas:
 * EVA Storage, Tech Storage, Gravity Generator, Engineering Secure Storage, AI Upload, Vault, Gateway, anywhere else requiring command level access that does not get regularly used